Thanksgiving is just around the corner. That’s why a Thanksgiving Timeline planner is a lifesaver!

-We have put the above list in a one-page printable checklist to make it easier for you!
+We have put the above list in a one-page printable Thanksgiving Timeline Planner in a checklist format to make it easier for you!

 In addition, here’s some additional resources and downloads that may help you be better planned and organized this Thanksgiving!
 These are from our free 17-page Christmas Planning Downloads, but works perfectly for Thanksgiving too!